hanyolcu/freertos-rpi4-embedded/README.md

-# freertos-rpi4-embedded
+# rpi4-embeddedlinux
-FreeRTOS bare-metal implementation on Raspberry Pi 4
+Implementation of raw socket and uart data handling with embedded linux, threads, semaphores on Raspberry Pi 4